This page covers the following steps for getting started with web support:

 with built files, including an

 --web-renderer html or

 --web-renderer canvaskit to

 select between the HTML or CanvasKit renderers, respectively.
 For more

 For more information, see Build and release a web app.

 Add web support to an existing app

-To add web support to an existing project, run the following command in a terminal from the root project directory:
+To add web support to an existing project created using a previous version of Flutter, run the following command from your project’s directory:

 $ flutter create .